preloader

 The parameters that can be set here are:

-• The Server: this is the Name your running isntance of Microcks that is registered into Jenkins (see the previous setup step),
+• The Server: this is the Name of your running instance of Microcks that is registered into Jenkins (see the previous setup step),

 • The Comma separated list of API specification to import: this is simply a /my/file/path[:is_primary],/my/file/path2[:is_primary] expression.
-You should point to local files in your job workspace, typically those coming from a checkout or clone from source repository).
+You should point to local files in your job workspace, typically those coming from a checkout or clone from the source repository.
 Optionally, you can specify if they should be considered as main or primary artifact (true value) or secondary artifact (false value).
 See Multi-artifacts explanations documentation.
-Default is true so it is considered as primary.
+The default is true, so it is considered primary.

 DSL plugin usage